ijt/php-docs-samples/appengine/standard/wordpress/README.md

 Enjoy your WordPress app!

 ## Updating
-When a new version of WordPress become available, you can update your app to use it like this:
+When a new version of WordPress becomes available, you can update your app to use it like this:
 ```sh
 cd ${app?}